Oktopuce/site_generator/Documentation/Configuration/Index.rst

 #.
 If FE group creation is needed :

    - Create a folder page for FE group creation
-   - Set FE group folder pid in TSConfig : pidFeGroup
+   - Set FE group folder pid in Typoscript Constants : pidFeGroup

 #.
 Then you can call the wizard on 'Sites Pid' pages